SvenGroot/Ookii.CommandLine/src/Samples/Parser/README.md

 value, how the -Count argument shows a message from its ValidateRange validator, and how the aliases of the -Verbose and -Help arguments are shown.

-If the console is capable, color output is used, as shown below.
+If the console is capable, color output is used, as shown below (the colors are fully customizable).

 ![Color output sample](../../../docs/images/color.png)